Disney Stroller Tips!

 Renting a Stroller at Disney:

 Disney has single and double size strollers available to rent.
-For children who weigh 50 lbs. or less, a single stroller is recommended.
-A double is under 100 lbs.
+For children who weigh 50 lbs. or less us a single stroller.
+A double is for two children up to or under 100 lbs.
 The daily cost is $15.00 or multi-day $13.00.
 You can pre-pay the number of days that you will require a stroller and save.
 When you are renting for multiple days you can purchase a Length of Stay rental ticket for less than the daily cost.
 Then, upon visiting a theme park, simply show your receipt at the rental location to receive your stroller for the day.

 Stroller Return and Replacement: